paramsen/noise/README_TEMPLATE.md

 #### Imaginary input

-Instantiate an optimized instance, this example is configured to compute DFT:s on input arrays of size 8192 (4096 [real, imaginary] pairs) and internally manages the output array.
+This example is configured to compute DFT:s on input arrays of size 8192 (4096 [real, imaginary] pairs).

 ```
-Noise noise = Noise.imaginary()
+Noise noise = Noise.imaginary(8192) //input size == 8192 to hold 4096 real and 4096 imaginary numbers
-    .optimized()
-    .init(8192, true); //input size == 8192, internal output array
 ```

 In order to compute a DFT from imaginary input, we need to structure our real+imaginary pairs in a